Logiqx/wsw-results/docs/ukwa/README.md

 ### UKWA Series

+The average UKWA pro and gold fleet riders cannot be expected to perform at the same level as the average competitor attending an international competition.
+The criteria for a silver fleet have therefore been deemed most appropriate for the combination of UKWA pro and gold fleets.

-The wording below is based on the ISWC rulebook (included at the end of this document), and uses the speed criteria for a silver fleet.
+This wording is based on the ISWC rulebook (included at the end of this document), and uses the speed criteria of a silver fleet.

 > One leg is considered valid when at least 25% of the finishing UKWA racers in the mens pro + gold fleets have been recorded at least two times at a certain speed.
 The following matrix shows the necessary speeds for each fleet:

-The average UKWA pro and gold fleet riders cannot be expected to perform at the same level as average competitor attending an international competition.
-The criteria for a silver fleet have therefore been deemed most appropriate for the combination of UKWA pro and gold fleets.

-n.b.
-Increased speed requirements for the UKWA wingfoil fleet are also proposed in the table, based upon 2022 and 2023 results.

 | UK Speed Championships | Shore course | Harbour course |
 | ---------------------- | ------------ | -------------- |
 | Windsurf / Windfoil    | 28 knots     | 26 knots       |
 | Wingfoil               | 25 knots     | 23 knots       |

+n.b.
+Increased speed requirements for the UKWA wingfoil fleet are also proposed in the table, based upon 2022 and 2023 results.